Does Bleach Kill Weeds? How To Use Bleach As A Weed Killer.

 Almost everything is destroyed by bleach, is there a reason why this wouldn’t kill weeds?

 Its safety factor is more important, it might be a powerful herbicide, but that’s not what bleach is designed for.

-How safe is it to use bleach as a weed killer?
+How safe is it to use bleach weed killer to kill weeds permanently?

 In a nutshell, no it’s not safe.
 Using bleach is extremely hazardous, it affects the soil health and leaves harmful traces of chemicals everywhere it is sprayed.